 If using soybeans, you need to soak them in water overnight then pat dry with kitchen paper/a clean tea towel.
 Same as mentioned above, start frying with cold oil in a cold wok.

 Making a tangy, exciting, additive sauce is the most important part of cooking Dan Dan noodles.
-Chinese sesame paste is a must.
+Chinese sesame paste is a must (You find it in Classic Sesame Noodles).
 Its powerful fragrance, along with the Mala flavour (hot and numbing) created by chilli oil and Sichuan peppercorn, is the soul of Dan Dan noodles.

 Chinese sesame paste & its substitutes